Amazon affiliate: commissions earned from qualified links.

 Keeping our belongings out of the guestroom also avoids the last-minute scramble to remove stuff from that space when guests come over.
 Or heaven forbids the need to make a little space for a guest or two so they can accommodate their things in the guestroom.

-Please don’t do this unless you want your guests to feel unwelcome.
+Please don’t do this.
+It might make your guests feel unwelcome.
 The message given is that they’re interrupting how you live.
 I would not feel at ease as a guest in such a situation.
 I’d hate to feel I’m causing my host inconvenience or additional work.

 What Every Guestroom Should Have

-Other than maintaining the room empty of our belongings, paying attention and intention to the guestroom makes total sense.
-We want to ensure the place is comfortable, aesthetically pleasing, cozy, and inviting.
-To achieve that, let’s use simple, neutral décor, and cozy ambiance, anticipate our guests’ needs, and implement details that truly make a difference.
+To achieve that, let’s use simple, neutral décor and cozy ambiance, anticipate our guests’ needs, and implement details that truly make a difference.

 We must consider the following elements to create unforgettable experiences for our home guests.

-Choose white, solid sheets and pillowcases of the same set (try bamboo!).
-Get two additional pillowcases every time you buy a sheet set.
-In addition, invest in four firm pillows (two, if the bed is twin size), a mattress protector, and pillow protectors (waterproof but that don’t feel plastic).
-Use the bed recipe for that upscale look. https://www.stagingstudio.com/bed-recipe-video
+Invest in four firm pillows (two, if the bed is twin size), a mattress protector, and pillow protectors (waterproof but that don’t feel plastic).
+Use the bed recipe for that upscale look.

 Include one nightstand for a twin bed or two nightstands for a double bed, queen, or king size.
-Include a full-length mirror, whether heavily framed, on the floor against the wall or a simple long mirror installed inside the closet door or wall.
-Don’t forget a dresser!
+Add a full-length mirror, whether heavily framed, on the floor against the wall, or a simple long mirror installed inside the closet door or wall.
+And remember the dresser! https://amzn.to/3svw2vb

 The darkening / temperature-regulating curtain panels will help control the temperature in the room.
-Also, because chances are the guest bedroom does not have a separate thermostat, ensure that the room’s overhead lighting fixture includes a fan—the least number of items you need to add to the room, the better.
+Also, because chances are the guest bedroom does not have a separate thermostat, ensure that the room’s overhead lighting fixture includes a fan—the fewer items you need to add to the room, the better.
 Floor fans and space heaters do not contribute to an enticing look in a room.

 Include limited wall décor that is simple, size-appropriate, and not about you, your family, politics, or religion.

 Lighting is crucial for ambiance and functionality.
 In bedrooms, warm (yellow) light is the way to go.
-Install warm light bulbs on the ceiling fan light fixture.
-Also, add a table lamp on each nightstand, plus another on the dresser.
-Use warm light bulbs on all light fixtures in the room.
-Replace any burnout lightbulb at once.
-Do not mix different kinds of lightbulbs (color or power).
+Use warm light bulbs on all light fixtures in the room, including the ceiling fan fixture.
+Replace any burnout lightbulb at once and avoid mixing different kinds of lightbulbs (color or power).

 A Well-Appointed Bathroom